-The horizontal hydraulic gradient measured for the third quarter of 2013 in the on-site area was 0.024.
+The horizontal hydraulic gradient measured for the third quarter of 2013 from well MW-3 towards MW-1 (to the northwest) was 0.007.

 2.3 Groundwater Velocity

 Average linear groundwater flow velocities (V) were calculated using a form of Darcy's Law, where "K" is the hydraulic conductivity, "i" is the horizontal hydraulic gradient, and "n" is the effective porosity.
 The groundwater velocity calculations for the third quarter of 2013 groundwater data are presented in Appendix B.